Simran042/SignLanguageTranslator/ReadMe.txt

+                      CS542 - Designing Machine Learning Systems
+                             Project - Gesture Bridge

+Project Motivation -> The communication gap between hearing individuals and the deaf or hard-of-hearing community presents significant challenges in accessing essential services, education, and everyday social interactions.
+Traditional sign language interpreters, while helpful, are often unavailable, costly, or impractical, especially in real-time scenarios.
+This lack of accessibility underscores the need for an innovative solution to foster inclusivity and empower the hearing-impaired community.
+GestureBridge is driven by the goal of addressing these challenges through the development of a machine learning-based system that can automatically convert spoken language into sign language, enabling seamless and real-time communication.

+Project Introduction -> GestureBridge is an innovative project designed to bridge the communication gap between hearing individuals and the deaf or hard-of-hearing community.
+By leveraging advanced machine learning technologies, GestureBridge translates spoken language into sign language gestures, enabling smooth, real-time interaction and fostering inclusivity.
+The system integrates speech-to-text processing, natural language understanding, and sign language video generation to create a user-friendly, efficient, and accessible communication platform.
+By converting spoken words into visual gestures, GestureBridge takes an important step toward empowering the hearing-impaired community and promoting seamless communication.

+Goals -> The primary objective of the GestureBridge project is to bridge the communication gap between hearing individuals and the deaf or hard-of-hearing community.
+We aim to develop a machine learning-based system capable of converting spoken language into sign language gestures, facilitating smooth and natural communication.
+Key goals include:->
+1. Developing an accurate translation system that converts spoken language to sign language.
+2. Ensuring high accuracy in speech recognition and its seamless conversion into sign gestures.
+3. Creating an intuitive, user-friendly interface for smooth interaction.
+4. Testing the system in real-world scenarios to ensure practical usability and effectiveness.

-The GestureBridge system follows a structured pipeline for translating spoken language into sign language.
+Design and Working -> The GestureBridge system follows a structured pipeline for translating spoken language into sign language.
 The process begins with the Speech to Text phase, where audio is re-encoded, chunked into smaller segments, and transcribed into text using advanced speech recognition tools.
 Next, the text undergoes Preprocessing, which includes several steps:
 Tokenization: Breaking the text into individual words.
 Stopword Removal: Eliminating common, unnecessary words.